sreeramsunkara/TAS-Workshop-CAH/README.md

 - If any of the commands shown above did not work or produced and error, please alert the workshop organizers.

+- Please proceed by executing the following commands:

 ```
 cd ~
 git clone https://github.com/rm511130/chess